Psalm 71: Commentary

 enemies (verse 13, cf. verse 4), then he will renew his praises (verses 14–16, 22–24).

 Ignatius M.C.
-Obinwa is the only person to have written a book on this psalm, based on his doctoral thesis.
+Obinwa wrote a book on this psalm, based on his doctoral thesis.
 Obinwa uses a quantitative lexical analysis to argue that the theme of the psalm is not old age, but refuge and YHWH's righteousness.

 One unique feature of this psalm is the frequent allusion to other psalms (even almost direct quotation) such as: